chenzhou06/blog-iiecon-cz/content/sums.md

 $$.

-Many times when I was encountered with this product of sums, I was just ignoring them pretending it is not important.
+Many times when I was encountered with this product of sums, I was just ignoring them pretending it is trifling.
 This time I figured out that it just a sum of crossproduct of $a_i$ and $b_j$.

 Second, **Change of variable**: